-Mettre en œuvre 15 / 20 Les programmes de la ville Minute sont très susceptibles de réduire la consommation d'énergie en milieu urbain ...
+\\Mettre en œuvre 15 / 20 Les programmes de la ville Minute sont très susceptibles de réduire la consommation d'énergie en milieu urbain ... \\

-Ipcc

-Britispe de la consommation d'énergie en milieu urbain ...

-Spatial planning, urban form, and infrastructure can be utilized to deliberately increase both locational and mobility options for socio-behavioural change in support of urban mitigation.
-The mitigation impacts of active travel can include a reduction of mobility-related lifecycle CO, emissions by about 0.5 tonnes over a year when an average person cycles one trip per day more, and drives one trip per day less, for 200 days a year (Brand et al. 2021).
-Urban areas that develop and implement effective 15/20-minute city porgams are very likely to reduce urban energy use and munipity emission reductions; representing an important cascading effect.

-Cattheope 1993.
-However, accessibility did not gain much traction in urban planning and transportation until the last decade.
-The experience of cities and metropolitan areas with the COVID-19 pandemic has led to a further resurgence in interest and importance (Handy 2020.
-His et al. 2021) and is becoming a criterion at the core of the concept of the 15/20-minute city (Moranie et al. 2021).
-Paroudicidor and Chataryananda 2021, Initially maghbourioudoch have been designed to provide quality.
+\\Spatial planning, urban form, and infrastructure can be utilized to deliberately increase both locational and mobility options for socio-behavioural change in support of urban mitigation.
+The mitigation impacts of active travel can include a reduction of mobility-related lifecycle CO2 emissions by about 0.5 tonnes over a year when an average person cycles one trip per day more, and drives one trip per day less, for 200 days a year (Brand et al. 2021).
+Urban areas that develop and implement effective 15/20-minute city programs are very likely to reduce uroan energy use and mutiply emission reductions, representing an important cascading effect.
+(Catthorpe 1993) However, accessibility did urban gramma areas with the COVID-lag and is becoming a criterion at the core of the concept of the 15/20-minute city (Mozema et al. 2021) and is becoming a criterion at the core of the concept of the 15/20-minute city (Mozema et al. 2021).
+The growing options and open space (Corphalad Burden) of Planning and Stantaning options and Sopen space (Corphalad Burden) of Planning and Stantaning options and Sopen space (Corphalad Burden) of Planning and Stantaning options and Sopen space (Corphalad Burden) of Planning and Stantaning options and Sopen space (Corphalad Burden) of Planning and Stantaning options and Sopen space (Corphalad Burden) of Planning and Stantaning options and Sopen space (Corphalad Burden) of Planning and Stantaning options and Sopen space (Corphalad Burden) of Planning and Stantaning options and Sopen space (Corphalad Burden) of Planning and Stantaning options and Sopen space (Corphalad Burden) of Planning and Stantaning options and Sopen space (Corphalad Burden) of Planning and Stantaning options and Sopen space (Corphalad Burden) of Planning and Stantaning options and Sopen space (Corphalad Burden) of Planning and Stantaning of Stantaning options and Sopen space (Co